weakvar/FrameBuilder/README.md

 )
 ```

-You can describe the position and size of the UIView in a simple human-readable code using FrameBuilder:
+You can describe the size and position of your UIView using an easy-to-understand syntax of FrameBuilder:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(